jeffmagill/jeffmagill.dev/content/blog/row-level-security-in-serverless-postgresql-for-hipaa-compliance.md

   ));
 ```

-This policy says: “If the `clinician_id` matches the current user’s name, let them SELECT or UPDATE.”
-(Yes, you’ll need to make sure your app sets up users in PostgreSQL with usernames matching `clinician_id`, or use session variables.
-More on that in a second.)
+This policy works by checking if the `clinician_id` in the `clinicians_patients` join table matches the current user's session variable.
+To make this work, your application must set the `app.current_user` session variable to the clinician's ID upon authentication (more on that in a second).

 ## 2. Enable RLS on Your Tables